LiuElvin/ebay_comp/README.md

 - Also set up our cloud services for gpu training.

 # Learning Outcomes

-- Placed 12th out of 887 teams and 1439 students

 - Essentially everything was new here.
 I initially wasn't that familiar with ML at all, from general concepts to coding in the Python packages given.